AkhilaVangara/stockPrediction/README.md

 # stockPrediction
-Step 1: Designing a neural network architecture for trading & finalising parameters Step 2: Creating a bot to trade automatically.
+A first step in a multi step design for a stock prediction app.
+Through the usage of LSTM networks, an attempt is made to predict stock prices of IBM.
+Project is still underway.